 Since this program helps improve your credit score or establish credit history, a portion of the loan is put aside into a Credit Reserve account in your name.
 This helps you save money over time.

 Once your loan is paid back, the money in your Credit Reserve account is transferred into your bank account.
-Members who participate in this program report a bump of up to 60 points in their credit scores within a few months of starting the program.
+More than half our members raised their score by up to 27 points within 60 days!

 How to apply for a MoneyLion Credit Builder Loan